google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 - Autoplay with sound is allowed if:
     - User has interacted with the domain (click, tap, etc.).
-    - On desktop, the user's [Media Engagement Index](#mei) threshold has been crossed, meaning the user has previously play video with sound.
+    - On desktop, the user's [Media Engagement Index](#mei) threshold has been crossed, meaning the user has previously played video with sound.
     - On mobile, the user has [added the site to their home screen].
 - Top frames can [delegate autoplay permission](#iframe) to their iframes to allow autoplay with sound.